“I’m not a robot without emotions. I’m not what you see

 Our first program was done on punch cards, not because we needed to, but because they wanted us to understand the lineage.
 We were the first class with access to the IBM 360 terminals and a PC lab — machines with no hard drives, everything running off 5.25-inch floppies that bent if you looked at them wrong.

-It wad a world where you learned systems by touching them, breaking them, fixing them.
+It was a world where you learned systems by touching them, breaking them, fixing them.

 Where nothing pretended to be smarter than it was.

-I learned Expert Systems, Lisp, Prolog, Robotics and Physiological Psychology.
-Determined way back then we had no idea how humans think and the brain functions.
+I learned Expert Systems, Lisp, Prolog, Robotics and also a side course in Physiological Psychology.
+Determined way back then we had no idea how humans think and how the brain actually functions.

 🟨 2003 — The World Goes Online, But Not Yet Aware